 Paphos © Tobias Van Der Elst

-The city of Paphos on the southwest coast of Cyprus was the capital of the island in Roman times, dating from around 1400 BC.
+Situated on the southwest coast of Cyprus, Paphos was the capital of the island in Roman times, dating from around 1400 BC.
 Legend has it that the city is built on the spot where the Greek Goddess of love, Aphrodite, was born.

 The city also has many connections to and relics from early Christianity.
 Over the centuries, it has survived numerous foreign incursions and raids, and even a devastating earthquake in the 4th century.
 It lost out to Larnaca as a major port in the Middle Ages and experienced a decline during the British colonial period when development of this part of the island came to a standstill.

-Today, Paphos has become a popular seaside resort with a large population.
+Today, Paphos is a popular seaside resort with a large population.
 The Ktima section of the city is the main residential area, while Kato Paphos is the playground of holidaymakers, built around the medieval port with its numerous luxury hotels, tavernas, and entertainment venues.

 Become our Paphos Travel Expert